ninjaaaaah/story/Story.md

 # Chapter 1: Introduction

 Once upon a time, in the office of a software development firm.
-There was a programmer named Steve Joe.
+There was a programmer named Mario.
 He was happy at his job

 # Chapter 2: The Project